ImPavloh/2048-Wallpaper-Edition/README.md

 # 2048 Wallpaper Edition
-A Python implementation of the 2048 game that uses your desktop wallpaper to display the game board.
+A Python implementation of the 2048 game that uses your desktop wallpaper to display the game.

 ## 🚀 Installation & usage